 Notably, these include matters relating to the agenda, with proposals to optimise the allocation of time to focus discussion on strategic and business issues, as well as to establish the analysis of the group's main subsidiaries as a fixed item on the Board's agenda, as far as possible and, in terms of the strategic decisions, to advance the Board's involvement in decision-making as much as possible.
-And, with regard to the committees, to continue to make systems and tools used by the Board has been promoted, the effectiveness of which was demonstrated by the fact that the Board was able to carry out its activities normally during the year in the exceptional context of the COVID-19 pandemic, which made it necessary to guarantee the operability of the Board meetings through digital channels with the appropriate guarantees and legal security.
-During the year, in terms of information and debate, the information received on the strategic decisions of the Group's main subsidiaries, as well as on Agenda matters, has continued to improve, with progress having been made in its optimisation to allow a more in-depth and detailed debate on the main issues and to increase the time for debate dedicated to business matters.
+And, with regard to the committees, to continue to make progress on their annual plan, as well as in reporting to the Board, in some cases.